Mental Illness: Causes and Treatments

 Children are born with empty cognitive slates.
 That is why they always ask questions and are very curious.
 However, the family, the first socializing agent of a child, paints pictures and imprints codes of conduct that children grow with.
 What the family and its environment present to children on arrival on earth goes a long way in shaping who they become.

-A child with a poor parental upbringing, who was shown little or no love may grow with little or no self-esteem.
+A child with a poor parental upbringing, who was shown little or no love may grow up with little or no self-esteem.
 This eventually leads them to poor associations, which in turn causes a psychological breakdown.

 Some mental illnesses are associated with the abnormal functioning of nerve cell circuits that connects particular brain regions.
 Nerve cells within these brain circuits communicate through neurotransmitters.